Pylons/pyramid/docs/narr/views.rst

   object as per :class:`pyramid.view.view_config` and :ref:`mapping_views_using_a_decorator_section`.

-- by using the :meth:`pyramid.configuration.Configurator.add_view`
+- by using the :meth:`pyramid.config.Configurator.add_view`
-  method as per :meth:`pyramid.configuration.Configurator.add_view` and :ref:`mapping_views_using_imperative_config_section`.
+  method as per :meth:`pyramid.config.Configurator.add_view` and :ref:`mapping_views_using_imperative_config_section`.

 Both of these mechanisms is completely equivalent to the other.